-The Islandora Viewer is a JAVA application served up by TomCat, which enables the viewing of web-based images and pdf's as a virtual document.
-Required by the Large Image Solution Pack, Newspaper Solution Pack, Book Solution Pack, Newspaper Solution Pack.
+The Islandora Viewer is a JAVA application served up by Tomcat, which enables the viewing of web-based images and PDFs as a virtual document.
+It is required by the Large Image Solution Pack, Newspaper Solution Pack, and Book Solution Pack.
 The viewer provides zoom, scrolling and pagination capabilities.

-Download the latest version of iiv.war from https://github.com/Islandora/iiv to the \$CATALINA_HOME/webapps directory. # Tomcat should automatically deploy the .war file, but if it doesn't you can manually unzip the iiv folder from the war file using the "unzip" Unix command.

-You must enter the actual IP address of your server in the Fedora URL fields under Administer > Site Configuration > Islandora Configure.
+- # Download the latest version of IIV from the Release Notes and Downloads page and extract the WAR files to the \$CATALINA_HOME/webapps directory. # Tomcat should automatically deploy the WAR file, but if it doesn't you can manually unzip the iiv folder from the war file using the "unzip" Unix command. - You must enter the actual IP address of your server in the Fedora URL fields under Administer > Site Configuration > Islandora Configure.
 Entering 'localhost' or '127.0.0.1' will prevent the viewer from working.

-Test the installation by ingesting fedora service objects in etc/fedora-objects.
+Test the installation by ingesting Fedora service objects in etc/fedora-objects.

-If you wish to use an iFrame with the Islandora Viewer, you must configure apache with a reverse proxy.
+If you wish to use an iFrame with the Islandora Viewer, you must configure Apache with a reverse proxy.
 See Apache Reverse Proxy.